 A major storm and subsequent wreck throw Davie into the companionship of Alan Breck Stuart, a fugitive from the failed “rebellion of ‘45” who is trying to keep contact between the clans still loyal to the exiled Stuart monarchs.
 Through countless adventures and hardships, Davie comes to love and respect the proud, stubborn highlander and the country he calls home.

 Kidnapped is classic literature for good reason.
-It’s an entertaining story plus captures a time, place and personality with stunning clarity.
-The sequel Catriona doesn’t quite hold up to the original, but is still an enjoyable romp for those who love the characters of Kidnapped.
+It’s an entertaining story plus captures a time, place, and personality with stunning clarity.
+The sequel to Kidnapped is Catriona, published almost a decade after Stevenson’s original novel.
+Catriona doesn’t quite hold up to the original, but is still an enjoyable romp for those who love the characters introduced in Kidnapped.

 4. Sunset Song by Lewis Grassic Gibbon